 PE & Sport Premium

-The government provides funding jointly provided by the Departments for Education, Health and Culture, Media and Sport, to see money going directly to primary schools to spend on improving the quality of sport and PE for all their children.
-Wellington Primary School received £19,660 in the 2018/19 academic year and will receive £19,660 in the 2019/20 academic year.
+The government provides funding directly to primary schools to spend on improving the quality of sport and PE for all their children.
+Wellington Primary School received £19570 in the 2022/23 academic year.

-All pupils leaving Wellington Primary School will be physically literate and have the knowledge, skills and motivation necessary to equip them for a healthy lifestyle and lifelong participation in physical activity and sport.
+All pupils leaving Wellington Primary School will be physically literate and have the knowledge, skills and motivation necessary to equip them for a healthy lifestyle, both mentally and physically, instilling in them lifelong participation in physical activity and sport.

 To achieve self-sustaining improvement in the quality of PE and sport at Wellington Primary School.